MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 | | |

 >[!TIP]
->While not every single transform requires the same resources to compute its resources, it's often more optimal to have a small number of nodes to show in the query plan.
+>While not every transform is the same from a performance standpoint, in most cases, having fewer transforms is usually better.

 ## Considerations and suggestions

 - Follow the best practices when creating a new query, as stated in [Best practices in Power Query](best-practices.md).
 - Use the step folding indicators to check which steps are preventing your query from folding.
 Reorder them if necessary to increase folding.
-- Use the query plan to determine which transforms are happening at the Power Query engine for that particular step.
-Consider rearranging your query to check the updated query plan.
+- Use the query plan to determine which transforms are happening at the Power Query engine for a particular step.
+Consider modifying your existing query by re-arranging your steps.
+Then check the query plan of the last step of your query again and see if the query plan looks better than the previous one.
+For example, the new query plan has less nodes than the previous one, and most of the nodes are “Streaming” nodes and not “full scan”.
 For data sources that support folding, any nodes in the query plan other than `Value.NativeQuery` and data source access nodes represent transforms that didn’t fold.
 - The **View Native Query** option is always recommended to make sure that your query can be folded back to the data source.
 If your step disables this option, you've created a step that stops query folding.
 Not all sources support this functionality.
 In those cases, you can rely on the step folding indicators and query plan.
 - Use the query diagnostics tools to better understand the requests being sent to your data source when query folding capabilities are available for the connector.
 - When combining data sourced from the use of multiple connectors, Power Query tries to push as much work as possible to both of the data sources while complying with the privacy levels defined for each data source.